 Definitions: Place of Service - Place of service (POS) is the originating site which is the location of the AHCCCS member at the time the service is being furnished via telehealth or where the asynchronous service originates.
 Many services can be provided when the member is at home.
 Home is POS 12.

-Modifiers GT [live] or GQ [pre-recorded] must be used depending on the type of telehealth services provided:
+Modifier GT [live] must be used depending on the type of telehealth services provided:

 GT: Via interactive “live” audio and video telecommunication systems- The use of telecommunications and information technology to provide access to health assessment diagnosis, intervention, consultation, supervision and information across distance.
 Most DDD services will use this modifier.